borutainfo/star-rating-bundle/README.md

 StarRatingBundle
 ================

-This is a fork of the `blackknight467` and `brokoskokoli` StarRatingBundle and support Symfony 7!
+This is an improved fork of the StarRatingBundle from _blackknight467_ and _brokoskokoli_ modified for support of Symfony 7!

 Sample Output
 =============